 - More boys stutter than girls.
 At age two, the ratio is approximately two boys for every girl but by fifth grade, approximately four boys will stutter for each girl. - Approximately 5 percent of all children go through a period of stuttering that lasts six months or more.
 Three-quarters of those will recover by late childhood, leaving about 1% with a long-term problem. - If a child has been stuttering longer than three years, however, it is very unlikely she will outgrow it.
 Because most children begin stuttering during their preschool years, a child who stutters in elementary, middle, or high school is much less likely to outgrow the problem. - There is no known cure for stuttering, including speech therapy.
 Instead, speech therapy helps the child learn to talk in an easier manner, even quite fluently, and to have healthy attitudes and feelings about talking. - Stuttering is not caused by psychological differences.
 Children do not begin stuttering because they are more anxious, more shy, or more depressed than other children. - Children who stutter show no differences in intelligence from children who don't stutter. - The amount of stuttering heard in a child's speech will vary across speaking situations and partners.
 For example, a child may not stutter at all when speaking to friends but will stutter more when reading aloud in class. - Stuttering can be cyclical, meaning that it comes and goes.
 The frequency and severity of a child's stuttering can change dramatically across a period of several weeks or months. - Children who stutter may be self-conscious about their stuttering and choose not to participate in class. - Many famous and successful people stutter.
-Well-known people who stutter include James Earl Jones, John Stossel, Kenyon Martin, Annie Glenn, Bill Walton, Mel Tillis, Nicholas Brendon, Robert Merrill, Carly Simon, Ken Venturi, Bob Love, John Updike, Lewis Carroll, King George VI, Winston Churchill and Marilyn Monroe.
-The Stuttering Foundation brochure, 16 Famous People Who Stutter: National Stuttering Awareness Week, depicts these famous people.
+They include include James Earl Jones, John Stossel, Kenyon Martin, Darren Sproles, Annie Glenn, Bill Walton, Mel Tillis, Nicholas Brendon, Joe Biden, Carly Simon, Ken Venturi, Bob Love, John Updike, Lewis Carroll, King George VI, Winston Churchill, Marilyn Monroe and John Melendez.
+The Stuttering Foundation poster, 18 Famous People, depicts some of these famous people.
+(A color copy of the poster is found on pages 16 and 17 in this handbook.)

-Additional facts about stuttering can be found in The Stuttering Foundation® fact sheet, Did You Know: A Fact Sheet About Stuttering, also in this handbook on page 19.
+Additional facts about stuttering can be found in The Stuttering Foundation® fact sheet, Did You Know: A Fact Sheet About Stuttering, also in this handbook on page 14.